-The Doctorate in Educational and Child Psychology (DECPsy) is a highly sought-after three-year, full-time professional training course for candidates interested in pursuing a career as an educational psychologist.
-This course will equip candidates with the necessary competencies to work in a range of autonomous and collaborative professional roles that are performed by educational psychologists (EPs) in a variety of contexts and with a range of client groups.
+The Doctorate in Educational and Child Psychology (DECPsy) is a highly sought-after three-year, full-time professional training programme for candidates interested in pursuing a career as an educational psychologist.
+This programme will equip candidates with the necessary competencies to work in a range of autonomous and collaborative professional roles that are performed by educational psychologists (EPs) in a variety of contexts and with a range of client groups.
 The overall aim of the DECPSY programme is to enable trainee educational psychologists (TEPs) to effectively integrate theory and practice and become skilled and accountable professional practitioners.
 The doctorate programme will enable candidates to acquire an advanced knowledge and understanding of psychological theory, methods, evidence, research and practice.
 Moreover, it will provide candidates with the ability to apply psychological methods, insights and interventions in work with a wide array of clients, problems and contexts.

 For Frequently Asked Questions, please click here.

 The professional doctorate has a nominal value of 270 ECTs.
 The programme includes a combination of taught modules, professional placements and research.
 Taught Components: The programme is sufficiently flexible in content and structure to adapt readily to current and future needs and to the emergence of new knowledge in educational psychology and related fields.
 Taught modules will be typically delivered by qualified educational psychologists (EPs) and EP practitioners, in four day blocks over the first two years.
 In addition to taught modules, a variety of workshops and seminars are organised for trainees and delivered by experienced practitioners e.g. Cognitive Behaviour Therapy, Video Interactive Guidance, Assistive Technology, Dynamic Assessment.
-One day per week is normally assigned to study.
+One day per week is typically assigned to study.

 The taught modules are as follows:

 - · Philosophy, Epistemology and the Profession of Educational Psychology

 - · Psychology and Education for Exceptional Children and Young Adults

 - · Cognition and Learning (1 and 2)

 - · Psychological and Psycho-Educational Assessment

 - · Professional Issues and Ethics in Educational Psychology

 - · Research Methods

-- Presentation Skills and the Psychology of Interpersonal Communication
+- · Presentation Skills and the Psychology of Interpersonal Communication

 - · Interventions and Problem Solving within a Consultative Framework

 - · Systems and Organisational Psychology

 Placement: Professional placements, totalling 300 days, are organised in a variety of settings.
 The professional placements provide extensive opportunities for the exercise of a wide range of professional roles and competencies.
 Detailed placement handbooks are provided to trainees in advance of each placement.
 Trainees typically attend placements for 3-4 days per week.
 Where possible, trainees will be placed close to their home base.
 In addition to professional placements, trainees also undertake a 20 day School Placement in Semester 1.
 This placement will provide opportunities for trainees to carry out shadowing and observation in varied educational contexts.

 The programme utilises approaches to learning that are problem-based and collaborative.
-Learners are provided with opportunities to construct knowledge in an active, collaborative manner by working through real-life case studies and examples, thereby linking psychological theory and research to professional practice.
+Students are provided with opportunities to construct knowledge in an active, collaborative manner by working through real-life case studies and examples, thereby linking psychological theory and research to professional practice.